 Everyone loves a feel-good movie, but sometimes it’s just not what you want.
 Sometimes you want something glum, something dark, something sad.
-Netflix has a great selection of all kinds of movies, and plenty of it is perfect for when all you want is to sit in the dark and really stew in it.
-Here are some of the saddest movies on Netflix right now.
+Netflix has a great selection of all kinds of movies, and that includes films that just make you get emotional.
+But what are the saddest movies on Netflix right now?

 The saddest movies on Netflix: